jdx/npm-register/README.md

 ```
 $ npm login --registry http://myregistry
-Username: dickeyxxx
+Username: jdxcode
 Password:
-Email: (this IS public) jeff@heroku.com
+Email: (this IS public) foo@heroku.com
 $ npm whoami --registry http://myregistry
-dickeyxxx
+jdxcode
 ```

 This stores the credentials in `~/.npmrc`.
 You can now use `npm publish` to publish packages.